Backup158/DarktideWeaponCustomizationOwO/docs/README.md

 5) **My scope/bayonet is stealing the muzzle flash from my gun!**

 &emsp; yeah :( I'll fix that eventually  \
 &emsp; Oh, and also make sure you aren't using a "No muzzle" option for the muzzle.
-You need to use "Invisible muzzle" for that (and I think that's part of Syn's plugin but I've been too lazy to check).
+You need to use "Invisible muzzle" for that (That's part of Syn's plugin.
+May add that myself for people who don't use that).

 6) **When I use the scopes in game, they glitch out and are impossible to aim with!**

 &emsp; This is a consequence of the mesh streamer system.
 You can avoid it by disabling it in `<Darktide>\bundle\application_settings\settings_common.ini` but this will likely have disastrous consequences for your FPS.
 See the spoiler for more details.